 What's a bank journal?

-Our bank journal now contains accounts payable for card payments and invoice payments.
-Also, our bank journal now includes a Payable reference that gives your Accounting software the possibility to match the entries of the purchase journal.
+Our bank journal now displays accounts payable and a Payable reference that gives your accounting software the possibility to match the entries of the purchase journal.

 What is included in the bank journal?

-In the bank journal are all payables' corresponding payments displayed for a given period.
+In the bank journal we show payables' corresponding payments displayed for a given period.
 No matter whether the payables are "marked as ready" in 'Bookkeep>Prepare' or not - the corresponding payments for an exported period in 'Bookkeep>Export' are going to be shown in the bank journal.